kb-dk/solr-and-snippets/README.md

 ### On volumes, works, trunks and leafs

 An object in the content hierarchy is a _work_ if annotated with metadata.
-Work units are the ones returned by search engine returns in the result set.
+Work units are the ones returned by search engine in the result set.
 The granularity is an editorial issue.
 The higher density of metadata annotations the more _work_ nodes there are in a _volume_ and the less text there is in each _work_, the higher the